bluesky/tiled/docs/source/getting-started/10-minutes-to-tiled.md

 Up to this point, we've been reading from Tiled's public demo instance.
 To demonstrate writing data, we'll need our own server because the public demo doesn't allow us to write.
-The simplest way to get started is to launch a local server with embedded storage and basic security:
+(If you already have access to an institutional Tiled server that grants you write access, feel free to use that!)
+The simplest way to get started is to launch a local server with embedded storage and basic
+security:

 ```{code-cell} ipython3